 Susan Mac Cormac is a partner in the Corporate Department of Morrison & Foerster’s San Francisco office.
 She serves as Chair of the Social Enterprise and Impact Investing Group, and Co-chair of the Energy and Clean Technology Groups.

 Ms. Mac Cormac has extensive experience representing startup to late-stage private companies primarily in the clean technology, renewable energy and sustainable space.
 She provides corporate and finance advice in connection with equity and debt financings, mergers, acquisitions, asset purchases and sales, reorganizations, and joint ventures.
 She regularly advises boards of private and public companies, special committees, and CEOs on corporate governance as it relates to sustainability and Corporate Social Responsibility (CSR) issues.
 In addition to her representation of nonprofit corporations involved with Sustainability and CSR, providing advice to their boards on fiduciary issues, conflicts of interest, and other corporate matters, she has deep experience and expertise in ensuring energy, sustainability, and other investments have positive impact – through use of new corporate forms, hybrid or “tandem” structures with non-profits and for-profits and alternative debt and equity instruments.

 Ms. Mac Cormac’s representative renewable energy, cleantech, sustainable and social enterprise clients include Atacama, Cornerstone Capital, Digital Divide Data, Earth Genome Project, EDF Renewable Energy, E.On, EOS Climate, Etsy, Fem, Inc., First Look, Foldscope, Frontier Renewables, Ice Energy Holdings, Intersect, Lightsail, Keplers 2020, Komaza, Medicines360, Monolith Materials, OneSun, Planet Labs, Posiba, Revolution Foods, Rising Sun Energy, Silicor Materials, and Trelys, Inc.

 Ms. Mac Cormac’s representative impact investor clients include Aligned Intermediary, Brightpath Capital Partners, Buchanan Investments, Calvert Foundation, Capricorn, DBL Partners, Eagle Cliff Partners, Goldman Sachs, Kleiner Perkins, Medicines360, New Island Capital, Omidyar Network, Permutation Ventures, Pontifax Global Food and AgTech, PAC Partners, RSF Social Finance, TPG Capital, Village Capital, and Vision Ridge Partners.

-Ms. Mac Cormac’s representative non-profit clients include Business for Social Responsibility, CERES, Creo Syndicate, Goodwill Industries, Nature Conservancy, Pacific Community Ventures, Pacific Watershed Lands Stewardship Council, Pacific Forest and Watershed Lands, University of California Davis, and YearUp.
+Ms. Mac Cormac’s representative non-profit clients include Business for Social Responsibility, CERES, Creo Syndicate, Goodwill Industries, the Nature Conservancy, Pacific Community Ventures, Pacific Watershed Lands Stewardship Council, Pacific Forest and Watershed Lands, University of California Davis, and YearUp.

 Ms. Mac Cormac’s additional corporate and emerging company clients include AirMap, iSafe, and Sanrio.